 that has multiple ins and outs.
 Because you are going to record a full drum set and it takes at least 4 microphones.

 If you’re a singer-songwriter, that much ins and outs are clearly pointless.
-What you need is just 2 inputs.
-A microphone input and an instrument input.
+What you need are just 2 inputs.
+Microphone input and instrument input.

 A microphone input is different than an instrument input.
 Mics use XLR connectors.
 Whereas instruments use TS connectors, similar to TRS (headphone jack) but TRS has 1 more cable inside.
 The bigger one is XLR.
 It is often clearly visible on the front side of the interface.